Boycott, Divestment and Sanctions: Philosophy and goals

 These demands, enshrined in a declaration named the BDS Call, are non-negotiable to BDS.
-Co-founder of the movement Omar Barghouti, citing South African Archbishop Desmond Tutu, has written: "I am not interested in picking up crumbs of compassion thrown from the table of someone who considers himself my master.
+BDS co-founder Omar Barghouti, citing South African Archbishop Desmond Tutu, has written: "I am not interested in picking up crumbs of compassion thrown from the table of someone who considers himself my master.
 I want the full menu of rights."
 Barghouti has also written:

 Ending the largely discernible aspects of Israeli occupation while maintaining effective control over most of the Palestinian territory occupied in 1967 "in return" for Palestinians' accepting Israel's annexation of the largest colonial blocks ... has become the basic formula for the so-called peaceful settlement endorsed by the world's hegemonic powers and acquiesced to by an unelected, unrepresentative, unprincipled, and visionless Palestinian 'leadership.'
 The entire spectrum of Zionist parties in Israel and their supporters in the West, with few exceptions, ostensibly accept this unjust and illegal formula as the "only offer" on the table for the Palestinians—or else the menacing Israeli bludgeon.

 BDS sees itself as a movement for all Palestinians, whether they live in the diaspora or in historical Palestine.
 BDS believes that negotiations with Israel should focus on "how Palestinian rights can be restored" and that they can only take place after Israel has recognized these rights.
 It frames the Israel-Palestinian conflict as between colonizer and colonized, between oppressor and oppressed, and rejects the notion that both parties are equally responsible for the conflict.
 For those reasons, BDS opposes some forms of dialogue between Israelis and Palestinians, which it says are counterproductive.

 According to BDS, "all forms of international intervention and peace-making until now have failed" and so the international community should impose punitive measures, such as broad boycotts and divestment initiatives, against Israel, like those against South Africa during apartheid.

+Opposition to bigotry

 BDS uses the framework of "freedom, justice, and equality", saying that Palestinians are entitled to those rights like everyone else.
-It is therefore an anti-racist movement and rejects all forms of racism, including antisemitism and Islamophobia.
-More generally, BDS says it is part of a global social movement that challenges neo-liberal Western hegemony and struggles against racism, sexism, poverty and similar causes.
-Its struggle for Palestinian rights should be seen as a small but critical part of that struggle, BDS says.
+According to Barghouti, it rejects all forms of racism, including antisemitism and Islamophobia.
+More generally, BDS says it is part of a global social movement that challenges neo-liberal Western hegemony and fights racism, sexism, poverty, and similar causes, and that its struggle for Palestinian rights should be seen as a small but critical part of that struggle.

+In 2024, BDS general coordinator Mahmoud Nawajaa condemned far-right activists expressing support for Palestinians during the Gaza war, saying, "These far-right agitators have in the past spread explicitly antisemitic, homophobic and white supremacist content, but since October have pivoted to almost exclusively posting content about Gaza.
+They are not allies.
+Racism of all kinds has no place in our struggle for liberation."